Michael-Lusk-2023/niklaus-von-fluee/README.md

   - This section speaks especially to users who are interested in pilgrimage or in pre-renaissance art.
   - It presents --
     - an English translation of Niklaus von Flüh's well-known prayer; and
-    - a detail of the religious mandala devised by Niklaus von Flüe to represent his conception of dynamics associated with an undivided godhead.
+    - a detail of the religious mandala devised by Niklaus von Flüe to explain his understanding of dynamics associated with an undivided godhead.

 ![Meditative prayer](media/niklaus-von-fluee-prayer.webp)